prob-ml/bliss/README.md

 # Introduction

+Over the next decade, surveys like the Rubin Observatory's Legacy Survey of Space and Time (LSST) and the Euclid Space Telescope will produce petabytes of imaging data at unprecedented depth.
+Extracting scientific information from these images, with well-calibrated uncertainties, is a central computational challenge facing modern cosmology.
+We have entered an era of systematics-limited cosmology, where our understanding of the Universe is constrained more by systematic uncertainties than by data scarcity.
+In LSST images, over 60% of imaged sources will visually overlap (blending), and traditional pipelines discard faint objects through conservative flux cuts, excluding high-redshift galaxies that provide the greatest constraining power for dark energy.

-BLISS is a Bayesian method for deblending and cataloging light sources.
+The BLISS project is an interdisciplinary collaboration between statisticians and physicists.
+BLISS (Bayesian Light Source Separator) is a Bayesian method for analyzing astronomical images from large cosmological surveys.
 BLISS provides:
   - __Accurate estimation__ of parameters in crowded fields with overlapping sources
   - __Calibrated uncertainties__ through fully Bayesian inference via neural posterior estimation (NPE)
   - __Scalability__ to petabyte-scale surveys containing billions of celestial objects

 BLISS uses neural posterior estimation (NPE), a form of simulation-based inference in which a neural network maps telescope images directly to an approximate Bayesian posterior.
-BLISS uses autoregressive tiling with checkerboard patterns that align the variational distribution's conditional dependencies with the true posterior, improving calibration.
+Unlike traditional MCMC samplers, which require expensive per-pixel likelihood evaluations and are intractable at survey scale, NPE amortizes the cost of inference: once trained on simulated data, the network performs posterior inference near-instantaneously.
+Autoregressive tiling with checkerboard patterns aligns the variational distribution's conditional dependencies with the true posterior, improving calibration.
+By propagating uncertainty through principled posterior distributions, BLISS enables astronomers to extract scientific information from the full depth of survey data, rather than only its brightest fraction.
 BLISS systematically outperforms standard survey pipelines for light source detection, flux measurement, star/galaxy classification, and galaxy shape measurement.

 # Installation